 - Hormonal IUDs work by releasing a type of hormone, progestin, in the uterus.
 Progestin is a synthetic form of progesterone hormone that makes the uterus unfriendly to sperm.
 In addition, the progestin hormone causes thinning of the uterus lining and partly suppresses ovulation.
 Progestin-containing IUDs also help control heavy menstrual periods in some women.
 In addition, estrogen replacement therapy patients, having an excessive build-up of the uterus lining, use them to clear out the endometrium.

 IUDs are reliable contraception methods and provide more than 99% efficiency (4).
 However, no method of contraception is 100 % effective, and there is always a chance of getting pregnant.

 According to the US Food and Drug Administration (FDA), the copper IUD will safely work over three to ten years.
 The hormonal IUDs are approved to work from three to five years (5).

 How Is An IUD Inserted?

 The IUDs are prescription medical devices and should only be inserted by a qualified medical practitioner.
-During the intrauterine device insertion, a short procedure will be followed (5).
+IUDs are preferably inserted immediately after menses or after the heavy flow of menses settles by day three or four.
+During this time, the cervix is open and hence more receptive to introducing IUDs without much discomfort to the woman.
+During the intrauterine device insertion, a short procedure will be followed (6).